atafvizi/atafvizi/README.md

 - 👋 Hi, I’m @atafvizi
 - 👀 I’m interested in R,Python, and their use in hydrologic modeling
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning and using Python for pre and post-processing data
 - 📫 How to reach me: atafvizi@aquanty.com